Plug into power

 - Let your device charge for a half hour (if your device is unresponsive afterward, learn what to do).

 - Force restart your device:

-- On an iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
-Then press and quickly release the Volume Down button.
-Finally, press and hold the Side button until you see the Apple logo.
+- On an iPhone X, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
+Press and quickly release the Volume Down button.
+Then, press and hold the Side button until you see the Apple logo.